 10) What about my daily medications before surgery?
 In general you will be allowed to take most of your daily medications.
 Medications that thin the blood such as ibuprofen, vitamin E, and herbal supplements need to be stopped two weeks before surgery.
 You can continue to take a multivitamin.
 Aspirin needs to be stopped three weeks before surgery.
 Dr. Lopez will provide a “Medication List” that reviews all medications and supplements to avoid prior to surgery.

 11) Do I need any special prescriptions before surgery?
-Dr. Lopez will generally give you a prescription for an antibiotic, a pain medicine, antibiotic ointment, as well as an anti-swelling medication.
-He also asks you to start taking Vitamin C 1 gram per day for 1 week before surgery to continue for 2 weeks after surgery.
+We will generally give you a prescription for an antibiotic, a pain medicine, antibiotic ointment, as well as an anti-swelling medication.
+We also ask you to start taking Vitamin C 1 gram per day for 1 week before surgery to continue for 2 weeks after surgery.

 MIDFACELIFT POSTOPERATIVE INSTRUCTIONS

 12) What does it feel like when I wake up from surgery?
 Most patients report only mild to moderate discomfort associated with some tightness or pulling.
 This pulling sensation, most noticeable under the chin, subsides after about three weeks.
 We will make sure you are not nauseated or queasy.
 Our nurses will be right there with you as you wake up from surgery to give you special attention.

 13) What do I look like when I wake up from surgery?
 Following the procedure, you will have a soft head wrap around your head and under your chin.
 This helps minimize swelling.
 The head wrap will be removed in the office the following day.
 A second dressing will be gently applied for 48 hours to minimize swelling.
 You may have some bruising, however, this typically is more pronounced 24-48 hours after the procedure.